AsWali/eye-segmentation/README.md

 In this paper the reproducibility of the following model is discussed: XXXX.

+The OpenEDS dataset exists out of 2.403 images with accompying mask in the validation set, 8.916 images with accompying mask in the training set, and 1.440 images with accompying mask in the

 During the attempt to reproduce the project we used their github project.
 However, there were multiple problems with their github.
 Firstly, it did not include any documentation about which version of the packages were used.
 Secondly, when enabling the Stochastic Weighted Averaging option, as used in the paper, the training script crashehd at every fifth epoch when testing the current model with the validation set.
 It gave the message that the dimensions of the input were not right.
 Additioanally, the training script did not save the checkpoints.
 The script should have saved evert 25th checkpoint of the model.
 However, only the model at the 0th, 25th and 50th epoch were saved.
 Lastly, after mutiple attempt training the full 200 epochs, it did not save the model at the end.
 Due to time and budget limits we eventually had to abandon the idea of training a working model from scratch with their code.